MichaElL0/Product-Preview-Challenge/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge made by me, Mik.
-It was fun to do and good challenge to test my growing skills.
+It was fun to do and a good challenge to test my growing skills.

 I made it with only HTML5 and CSS with layout being made with Flexbox.